Chumper/Datatable/README.md

 > A __Laravel 5__ package is [close to being completed](https://github.com/Chumper/Datatable/tree/version3).
 To install it:
 >
->         composer require chumper/datatable "dev-version3"
+>         composer require chumper/datatable "dev-develop"
 >
 > If you find any issues, please report them in the bug tracker!

 ### Please note:

-This package is for datatable 1.9!
+This package is for DataTables 1.9!
 It is NOT compatible with 1.10+!
-I am currently protoyping on a version 3.x which will only support datatable 1.10+

 ![Image](https://raw.githubusercontent.com/Chumper/Datatable/master/datatable.jpg)

+If you you want support for Laravel 5, or DataTables 1.10, please use the `develop` branch.

 ##Important